-Ideally, we want to wear beautiful clothes made of the material grown without toxic pesticides, heavy metal-containing fertilizers, and sewage water and processed without any harmful substances that can be absorbed via the skin, especially when you are sweating.
-And we also want to look good and we do not want to break the bank.
+Ideally, we want to wear beautiful clothes made of the material grown without toxic stuff.
+Toxins can find their way into clothes from pesticides, heavy metal-containing fertilizers, and sewage water.
+We would also like our clothes to be processed without any harmful substances that we can absorb via the skin, especially when we sweat.
+And of course, we want to look good without breaking the bank.
 I might have found an organic clothes brand that meets all of these requirements.
 Please read on.

 What are organic clothes anyway?
-We can’t eat them.
-Can they be organic?
 And why is it important that clothes be organic?

 There is a comprehensive certification called GOTS (Global Organic Textile Standard) that inspects manufacturing at every stage from the harvesting of raw materials to the dyes, bleaches, and processing agents used in the finishes of the fabric.

 Why is GOTS certification important?
 Because that way, we know that the raw materials used to make a fabric are not only grown without the use of toxic pesticides, fertilizers, and water but also is processed without the use of hazardous chemicals, including:

 - brominated and chlorinated flame retardants,

 - azo dyes,